 It is often useful to create new identifiers for use in specific contexts.
 These identifiers may have a number of different properties, most of which are unimportant to this document.
-For our purposes, we are interested in identifiers which need to be in a well-known format, and to have namespaces.
+The goal of this document is to create identifiers which are to be in a wellknown format, and to have namespaces.
 The NAI format fits these requirements.